Creating a project

 - Experiences tickets to the concert or match, dinner at your college.
 Donors want to connect with you!

 - Collaborations your Donor gets to sing on your album or play at a training session.

 How can I promote my project?

 Start by sending a friendly, personal, email to family and friends.
 Include a link to your project!
-Once they have pledged your project begins to look more attractive to others.
-This is a good time to get posting about your project on Facebook, Twitter, other social networking sites, and your blog.
+Once they have donated your project begins to look more attractive to others.
+This is a good time to get posting about your project on Instagram, Facebook, Twitter, other social networking sites, and your blog.
 College, halls or department newsletters are also a great place to raise awareness.